 Our unique model of care at CTCA, brings a dedicated team of cancer experts together on a daily basis.
 Your medical oncologist will communicate regularly with the rest of your care team throughout your treatment.
 He or she will monitor the progress of your treatment and help manage side effects like gastrointestinal symptoms, fatigue and insomnia, and neuropathy.
 Your entire care team takes every measure to help you tolerate treatments, stay active and enjoy a good quality of life.

 Throughout your treatment, you’ll undergo diagnostic imaging and lab tests which will allow your medical oncologist to follow the progress of your treatment.
 If the cancer is resisting treatment, or you are not tolerating it, your medical oncologist will modify your treatment plan or recommend using a different therapy.

 The medical oncology team at Eastern

-The Department of Medical Oncology at CTCA at Eastern Regional Medical Center (Eastern) is comprised of an experienced and compassionate team of cancer professionals.
+The Department of Medical Oncology at Cancer Treatment Centers of America® (CTCA) at Eastern Regional Medical Center (Eastern) is comprised of an experienced and compassionate team of cancer professionals.

 Innovations in chemotherapy

-Since many patients come to Eastern with advanced stage disease, the medical oncology team is constantly challenging themselves to provide innovative new options.
+Since many patients come to Eastern with varying stages of disease, the medical oncology team is constantly challenging themselves to provide innovative new options.

 Our medical oncologists continually seek out the latest research and technologies to uncover new cancer treatment options.
-We strive to come up with practical applications of standard drugs in a novel way that is not experimental so it does not require putting people in a protocol.
+We strive to come up with practical applications of standard drugs while also applying our expertise and knowledge in the fields of genetics and genomics.

 Improving quality of life during chemotherapy